-Improv to a Job achieving self-determination through theatre, is Positive Action Community Theatre’s (PACT’s) innovative new program that uses improv theatre and sharing circles to help teens and adults with autism and other developmental disabilities master the skills needed for their perfect job.
-The program will be offered in four, 8-week workshop cycles throughout the year on Sunday afternoons.
+Improv to a Job – achieving self-determination through theatre, is Positive Action Community Theatre’s innovative program that uses improv theatre, sharing circles, and visiting experts to help teens and adults with autism and other developmental disabilities master the skills needed to accomplish their professional goals.
+The program is held on Sunday afternoons.
+This is a theatre troupe project.

 at Dance North County, in Encinitas